serendipity-dev/openldap-alpine-docker/README.md

 echo $openldapIP
 ```

-Check that you have ldapsearch installed and install it if not (it is contained in ldap-utils package on Debian distributions):
+Check that ldapsearch is installed and install it if not (it is contained in ldap-utils package on Debian distributions):

 ```console
 which ldapsearch || apt-get install ldap-utils